Who’s Behind

 And I did.

 And now?
-I’m writing my debut novel.
-Because legal briefs aren’t the only stories I want to tell.
+I’m writing my debut novel, because legal briefs aren’t the only stories I want to tell.

 I created Briefly Written to share what I’ve learned—concise, actionable tips for legal and creative writers who want less noise and more clarity.